How To: Incline Dumbbell Fly

 If you throw the incline dumbbell fly into your chest day routine, you won’t regret it!
 It’s a great exercise that can help you build a big and strong chest if you do it right.

 Honestly, though, that’s not all you need to do.
 You can train perfectly every day, but if you don’t progress properly or eat correctly, you won’t like your results.
-In fact, you may not even see results.
+One of the biggest pieces of that is consistently hitting your daily protein goal to support muscle repair and growth.
+Our protein powders, such as Phormula-1, Level-1, and Phormula-1 Clear, are simple options to help you stay on track.

 • Nutrition tracking - Log your food & water to stay on track.
 The 1st Phorm App is connected to a massive food database to make it easy.